nkoterba/Simple.Data.Access/README.md

 - [Github-Simple.Data](https://github.com/markrendle/Simple.Data)
 - Included with Simple.Data.Access as a submodule under dependencies folder.

-**NOTE: The current version of Simple.Data (0.18.1 has an issue with the Simple.Data.Access != operator).
+**WARNING**: The current version of Simple.Data (0.18.1 has an issue with the Simple.Data.Access != operator).
 It has already been fixed in the source on Github and should be ok on later releases of Simple.Data/Simple.Data.Ado.

 ==================
 ##How To Use